Pyrax-OSS/Pyrax/README.md

 - [ ] Design and implement the database schema
 - [ ] Add user authentication and authorization
 - [ ] Implement rate limiting to prevent abuse
-- [ ] Enable hosting and deployment on Vercel
 - [ ] Implement a system for creating support tickets
 - [ ] Add real-time synchronization for support ticket messages
 - [ ] Implement user roles and permissions